andrsem/dev_notebook/lib/programming_fundamentals/oop/fundamental_oop_concepts.md

 ## Class

-A class can be defined as a blueprint from which you can create an individual object
+A class can be defined as a blueprint from which you can create an individual object.
+It represents a set of properties and methods that are common to all objects of one type.

 - Class doesn't consume any space